takeshi-aihana/LinuxKernelLabs.github.io.in_JP/smp.rst.md

      * Invalid : the line is not cached

 Issuing read or write requests from CPU cores will trigger state transitions, as exemplified below:

-.. slide:: MESI State Transitions
-   :inline-contents: True
-   :level: 2

-   * Invalid -> Exclusive: read request, all other cores have the line in Invalid; line loaded from memory
+   * Invalid -> Exclusive: read request, all other cores have the line in Invalid;
+     line loaded from memory

-   * Invalid -> Shared: read request, at least one core has the line in Shared or Exclusive; line loaded from sibling cache
+   * Invalid -> Shared: read request, at least one core has the line in Shared or Exclusive;
+     line loaded from sibling cache

-   * Invalid/Shared/Exclusive -> Modified: write request; **all
-     other** cores **invalidate** the line
+   * Invalid/Shared/Exclusive -> Modified: write request; **all other** cores **invalidate** the line

-   * Modified -> Invalid: write request from other core; line is flushed to memory
+   * Modified -> Invalid: write request from other core;
+     line is flushed to memory

+---

+##### Note

-.. note:: The most important characteristic of the MESI protocol is
-          that it is a write-invalidate cache protocol.
+The most important characteristic of the MESI protocol is that it is a write-invalidate cache protocol.
 When writing to a shared location all other caches are invalidated.

+---

 This has important performance impact in certain access patterns, and one such pattern is contention for a simple spin lock implementation like we discussed above.

 To exemplify this issue lets consider a system with three CPU cores, where the first has acquired the spin lock and it is running the critical section while the other two are spinning waiting to enter the critical section:

 ![](images/Fig27-CacheThrashingBySpinLockContention.png)